In typical lighting setups, lighting instruments serve four functions:

 In recent years there has been a move to flatter, softer lighting in non-dramatic productions.
 This gives on-air talent a more youthful appearance, is less demanding in terms of lighting expertise, and it allows the use of multiple camera angles without the fear of shadows.

-Even so, as we've
+Even so, as we've mentioned, some lighting

 the soft, diffused key lights, a background light may not be necessary.
 More on

 Returning to our formula approach to lighting, since the key light is the brightest light on the front of a subject, it's the one that will create the darkest shadows.